LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 This step validates most of your six Secrets and provides error messages if it detects an issue with one or more.

-1. Click on the "Actions" tab of your `LoopFollow` or `LoopCaregiver`  repository and enable workflows if needed
+1. Click on the "Actions" tab of your <code>Loop Follow</code> or <code>Loop Caregiver</code>  repository and enable workflows if needed
 1. On the left side, select "1.
 Validate Secrets".
 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
 1. The workflow will check if the required secrets are added and that they are correctly formatted.
 If errors are detected, please check the run log for details.

-Until LoopCaregiver is also updated, the instructions for the rest of this page won't include the numbers for the successive steps.
+Until <code>Loop Caregiver</code> is also updated, the instructions for the rest of this page won't include the numbers for the successive steps.

 ## Action: Add Identifiers